Education Center

 Schedule a Trip

-Each field trip includes a docent-led museum tour in addition to your choice of class or scavanger hunt (details of each listed above).
+Our goal is to provide each field trip group with a docent-led museum tour in addition to your choice of class or scavanger hunt (details of each listed above).
+Larger groups that include a wide range of grade levels may be self-guided.
+We recommend, if possible, scheduling multiple field trips that cater to specific grade levels for a more personal experience.
 Please make your selection using the form below.

 Field trips must be scheduled two weeks in advance.
 Each trip takes approximately two hours.